peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 Requestor to retrieve a certificate.
 It assumes the Requestor has already discovered the Issuer, and has already created an ACME account.

-TODO: convert mermaid diagram to ASCII before submitting as ID (or does data tracker support mermaid now?).

 ```mermaid
 sequenceDiagram